MikeySaw/ara_seminar_research/README.md

 As output, a prediction file named after the test dish(es) will be created.
 Here the best alignment computed for each action of the test recipes is saved.

-The testing script is not working currently.
+The testing script is __not__ working according to what is described in the paper and the original repo.